adarqui/watchque-c/README.txt

  - remove list after we have it in the watch_t array
  - dynamically grow/shrink watch_t array
  - RPush multi -> multi those big buf's of events
+ - ^C limit for 'flooding' , so that the code will exit after N ^C's

 no tests unfortunatetly.. extremely short timeline & started off as a prototype, bleh.

+^C for stats